xenonzx/mapstruct-example/README.md

 Conversion between primitive types and their respective wrapper types.
 For example, conversion between int and Integer, float and Float, long and Long, boolean and Boolean etc.
 Conversion between any primitive types and any wrapper types.
 For example, between int and long, byte and Integer etc.
 Conversion between all primitive and wrapper types and String.
-For example, conversion between boolean and String, Integer and String, float and String etc.
+For example, conversion between boolean and String, Integer and String, float and String etc. using ide plugin un mapped target policies (if a property in target is unmapped what should happen) using a default method for model in the example

 for more examples
 https://www.tutorialspoint.com/mapstruct/
 https://stackabuse.com/guide-to-mapstruct-in-java-advanced-mapping-library/

+more content
+MapStruct talk by Gunnar Morling https://www.youtube.com/watch?v=nvjqtWQ5zj8 MapStruct by Filip Hrisafov https://www.youtube.com/watch?v=ICl9gJ4o7Ec